FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Method

 \subsubsection{Gaussian Splatting}

-Based on Gaussian Splatting \cite{kerbl3DGS}, which represents a scene as a collection of Gaussian primitives, 2DGS further flattens these 3D Gaussians into 2D primitives \cite{2dgs_Huang}, enabling precise surface reconstruction by closely adhering the Gaussians to the actual surfaces.
+2DGS flattens 3D Gaussians into 2D primitives \cite{2dgs_Huang}, enabling precise surface reconstruction by closely adhering the Gaussians to the actual surfaces.
 Each Gaussian primitive is defined by its position $\mu^3$, rotation $R^4$, scale $S^2$, opacity $O^1$, and spherical harmonics (SH) coefficients $C^{48}$ for representing color.

-The splatting of Gaussian primitives from the Gaussian coordinate system to the pixel coordinate system is achieved via a homogeneous transformation matrix $\mathbf{H}$, as shown in Equation \ref{2dgs_splat}.
+The splatting of Gaussian primitives from the Gaussian coordinate system to the pixel coordinate system is achieved via a homogeneous transformation matrix $\mathbf{H}$, as shown in \cref{2dgs_splat}.

-Multiple Gaussian primitives are composited via $\alpha$-blending, as shown in Equation \ref{2dgs_a-blend}.
-Here, $\mathcal{G}$ denotes the set of primitives influencing the pixel, and $\alpha$ is computed based on the Gaussian's covariance matrix $\boldsymbol{\Sigma}$, its center coordinates $\boldsymbol{p}$, and the projected pixel coordinates $\boldsymbol{\mu}$.
+Multiple Gaussian primitives are composited via $\alpha$-blending, as shown in \cref{2dgs_a-blend}.
+Here, $\mathcal{G}$ denotes the set of primitives influencing the pixel, and $\alpha$ is computed based on the Gaussian's covariance matrix $\boldsymbol{\Sigma}$, pixel coordinates $\boldsymbol{p}$, and the projected Gaussian center $\boldsymbol{\mu}$.